Henri de TOULOUSE-LAUTREC (1864-1901)

 The artist was inspired by the Japanese prints and by Degas's backstage.
 One only of these women is identifiable : the cancan dancer Cha-U-Kao.
 She was openly lesbian and her dominating image confirms that the Elles series was intended to represent feminity or feminism instead of sexual life.
 The threat of syphilis was perhaps beginning to change the behavior of the artist.

 The edition of the portfolio was a commercial failure, possibly due to the tonal disparity, and most of the prints were sold individually.
 Complete sets are very rare.
-One of them passed at Sotheby's on November 5, 2014, lot 121. and is estimated $ 600K for sale by Sotheby's in New York on October 28, 2020, lot 131.
+One of them passed at Sotheby's on November 5, 2014, lot 121.
+It was sold for $ 625K by the same auction house on October 28, 2020, lot 131.